dandi/dandi-archive/doc/design/garbage-collection-uploads-asset-blobs.md

 ## Background

 Now that the [design for S3 trailing delete](https://github.com/dandi/dandi-archive/blob/master/doc/design/s3-trailing-delete.md) is deployed to staging, we are ready to implement garbage collection.
 [This older design document](https://github.com/dandi/dandi-archive/blob/master/doc/design/garbage-collection-1.md#uploads) is still relevant, and summarizes the various types of garbage collection we want to implement.
 This document will present a design for garbage collection of uploads and asset blobs, i.e. garbage that accumulates due to improper uploads done by users.
 A design for garbage collection of orphaned “Assets” (i.e. files that have been properly uploaded, have metadata, etc. but are no longer associated with any version of a dandiset) is more complex and is left for a future design document.
+Additionally, the garbage collection process in this design document only applies to regular assets; garbage collection of Zarrs is not covered.

 ## Why do we need garbage collection?

 When a user creates an asset, they send a request to the API and the API returns a series of presigned URLs for the user to perform a multipart upload to.
 Then, an `Upload` database row is created to track the status of the upload.
 When the user is done uploading their data to the presigned URLs, they must “finalize” the upload by sending a request to the API to create an `AssetBlob` out of that `Upload`.
 Finally, they must make one more request to actually associate this new `AssetBlob` with an `Asset`.

-### Orphaned Uploads
+### Orphaned Asset Uploads

 If the user cancels a multipart upload partway through, or completes the multipart upload to S3 but does not “finalize” the upload, then the upload becomes “orphaned”, i.e. the associated `Upload` record and S3 object remain in the database/bucket indefinitely.